beathan/django-akamai/README.rst

 Using PurgeRequest directly
 ---------------------------
 You may also import PurgeRequest from purge.py and use it directly.
+Not that only 100 urls will be sent with each purge request, due to limits set by Akamai.
+If you add more than 100 urls, purge() will need to be called until none remain.

+If you don't provide a username and password when creating the PurgeRequest object, then your project's settings.py will be checked for AKAMAI_CCUAPI_USERNAME and AKAMAI_CCUAPI_PASSWORD.
+Failure to provide login info via either mechanism results in a NoAkamaiUsernameProvidedException and/or NoAkamaiPasswordProvidedException.

 Example:
 ::